-- (A) The replacement structure shall be used in the same manner and for the same purpose as the original structure. - (B) The replacement structure may have a different size and/or location than the original structure. - (C) The replacement structure shall be subject to the scenic, cultural, recreation and natural resources guidelines; the treaty rights guidelines; and the land use designations guidelines involving agricultural buffer zones, approval criteria for fire protection, and approval criteria for siting of dwellings on forest land.

-(D) The original structure shall be considered discontinued if a complete land use application for a replacement structure is not submitted within the one year time frame.
+- (A) The replacement structure shall be used in the same manner and for the same purpose as the original structure. - (B) The replacement structure may have a different size and/or location than the original structure. - (C) The replacement structure shall be subject to the scenic, cultural, recreation and natural resources guidelines; the treaty rights guidelines; and the land use designations guidelines involving agricultural buffer zones, approval criteria for fire protection, and approval criteria for siting of dwellings on forest land. - (D) The original structure shall be considered discontinued if a complete land use application for a replacement structure is not submitted within the one-year time frame.

 According to records provided by the Klickitat County Building Department, the existing dwelling on the parcel was legally established on the subject parcel with a County building permit issued on July 30, 1984.
-The existing structure is a single-family dwelling currently being used as a residence.
 The proposed replacement single-family dwelling will also be used as a residence.
-The replacement dwelling will have a different size and location than the existing dwelling.
-As described in the findings of fact below, the replacement structure is subject to all rules applicable to new structures.
-The structure is currently being used as a residence and is therefore considered a continued, existing use.
-A condition of approval requires the existing dwelling be removed once construction of the replacement dwelling is complete and the new dwelling is occupied.
+The applicants propose to replace the existing dwelling with a dwelling that is larger in size and located in a different site than the original dwelling.
+Subsection (C) requires the replacement dwelling is subject to all rules applicable to new structures.
+The original structure is currently being used as a residence and is therefore considered a continued, existing use.

-Commission Rule 350-81-190(2) lists review uses that may be allowed on lands designated SMA Agriculture subject to compliance with scenic, cultural, natural, and recreation resources guidelines (350-81-520 through 350-81-620).
+6. Commission Rule 350-81-190(2) lists review uses that may be allowed on lands designated SMA Agriculture subject to compliance with scenic, cultural, natural, and recreation resources guidelines (350-81-520 through 350-81-620).
 The use or development shall be sited to minimize the loss of land suitable for the production of agricultural crops or livestock.

-The proposed replacement dwelling is located in a previously-disturbed abandoned orchard area.
+The applicants propose to construct the replacement dwelling in an abandoned orchard area.
 The proposed development site is in an area deemed "potentially plantable" in a soil survey report conducted on the property in 20171.
 Commission Decision C17-0007 approved the development of a vineyard at the proposed dwelling site.
-The applicant elected to not develop the vineyard on the proposed dwelling site, instead developing it on the approved land just to the south of the proposed dwelling site.
-The proposed development site is currently used as a parking area for vineyard workers and is not being used for agriculture or livestock.
+The applicants elected to not develop the vineyard on the proposed dwelling site, instead developing it on the approved land just to the south of the proposed dwelling site.
+The proposed development site is currently used as a staging area for vineyard workers and is not being used for agriculture or livestock.

-To mitigate any loss of suitable agricultural land caused by the siting of the replacement dwelling, the applicant proposes to rehabilitate the site of the existing dwelling to pastureland for grazing sheep.
-The applicant proposes to rehabilitate the site by removing the concrete foundation of the existing dwelling, rebuilding the soil under the existing footprint, and seed the area with a native forage mix.
-The applicant also proposes to reconfigure existing fence lines to increase the area available for grazing.
+To mitigate loss of suitable agricultural land caused by the siting of the replacement dwelling, the applicants proposes to rehabilitate the site of the existing dwelling to pastureland for grazing sheep.
+The applicants propose to rehabilitate the site by removing the concrete foundation of the existing dwelling, rebuilding the soil under the existing footprint, and seeding the area with a native forage mix.
+The applicants also propose to reconfigure existing fence lines to increase the area available for grazing.